boyter/scc/README.md

 -------------------------------------------------------------------------------
 ```

+### Development

+If you want to hack away feel free!
+PR's are accepted.
+Some things to keep in mind.
+If you want to change a language definition you need to update `languages.json` and then run `go generate` which will convert it into the `processor/constants.go` file.

+For all other changes ensure you run all tests before submitting.
+You can do so using `go test ./...`.
+However for maximum coverage please run `test-all.sh` which will run `gofmt`, unit tests, race detector and then all of the integration tests.
+All of those must pass to ensure a stable release.

 ### API Support

 The core part of `scc` which is the counting engine is exposed publicly to be integrated into other Go applications.
 See https://github.com/pinpt/ripsrc for an example of how to do this.
 However as a quick start consider the following,